 Planning a trip to Japan?

-Luxury means different things to different people.
-It could be a lavish hotel room, a fine restaurant, high-end shopping, one-of-a-kind experiences, exploring one’s personal interests without impediment, or even something intangible.
+What does luxury mean to you?
+A lavish hotel room, a fine restaurant, high-end shopping, one-of-a-kind experiences, exploring one’s personal interests without impediment, or even just a certain feeling.

 Let us know your top trip priorities by applying for your initial itinerary proposal.
-We have prepared a host of suggested itineraries for your consideration and inspiration, but all trips can be modified to best suit your needs.
-Made exactly as you like it, naturally.
+You are also invited to see our suggested itineraries for your consideration and inspiration, keeping in mind that all trips can be modified to best suit your needs.
+Made exactly as you like it, luxuriously, naturally.

 Luxury Travel Japan is here to make your dream Japan trip come true.